 4. Get in tune with fashion trends and celebrity happenings

-When next copywriting content for your fashion website, consider the following:
+When next writing content for your fashion website, consider the following:

 - Who is wearing it?
 Celebrity references always affect buyer behaviour.
 See below, the Mr Porter website has written an article on shoes that reference classic Hollywood icon Steve McQueen.
 Likewise, ASOS has created a trend file based on the look of rapper Little Simz.

-- Which designers that showcased this trend in their latest collections?
+- Which designers showcased this trend in their latest collections?